Kernix13/beginner-git-commands/INTERMEDIATE_GIT.md

 <div align="right"><a href="#back-to-top" title="Table of Contents">Back to Top</a></div>

+## GitHub Issues

+- Issues are for collaborating thru the GitHub website.
+They will not be in your local repo.
+- The Issues tab is a place to leave a comment about a project
+- Reasons to create an issue: 1) bugs, 2) typos, 3) feature requests, 4) to ask a question, etc.

+### How to create an issue

+1. Click on the Issues tab
+1. Click the New Issue button
+1. Add a Title and Description about your issue
+1. Note: You can take a screenshot and add it to your issue by copying it and then paste or drag it into the description field.
+1. You can also add labels by clicking on the gear icon next to labels and checking the ones you want.
+1. Then click the Submit new issue button

+If you click back on the issues tab you will see your issue and any other open issues.
+Pay attention to the # next to your issue title.
+That same number will appear in the address bar when you click into your issue.
+That is the issue number.

+- Issues are Open until they are resolved/closed
+- Issues are Closed when the person who owns the repo or who created the issue can close the issue.

+### Closing an issue

+When you make a change to a file in regards to an issue, add the issue # in your commit title, e.g.:

+> Making change as per issue #3

+When you go back into that issue you should see the commit that references the issue.
+If you are done click the Close issue button.
+But there are also keywords that will automatically close an issue and the main one is **_fixes_**.

+So if you add the "fixes" in your commit title it will close the issue: `This fixes #3`.
+When you do that you will get a commit # for the closed issue.
+If you grab that commit hash from the url for the commit that closed an issue, you can create another issue and paste the hash into the description field.
+That will automatically create a link to that commit.
+Perhaps you feel the issue should not have been closed and there are still unresolved issues.

+So referencing Issue numbers and commit hashes for more functionality in the collaboration process.

+<div align="right"><a href="#back-to-top" title="Table of Contents">Back to Top</a></div>

 <p>_ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ </p>

 ## GitHub pull request process